groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert-document/convert-to-pdf/convert-cgm-to-pdf.md

 The Computer Graphics Metafile (CGM) format is a free and open international, platform-independent standard file formats that is used for exchanging and storing vector graphics (2D), raster graphics, and text.
 CGM uses an object-oriented approach and many function provisions for image production.
 CGM uses these object-oriented characteristics for remolding graphical elements to render an image.
 A metafile contains necessary information that defines other files.
 In CGM, a text-based source file contains all graphical elements that can be later compiled into a binary file.
 Basically, CGM is a way to facilitate 2D graphical data interchange, independent from any particular platform, or device.

-To convert CGM to PDF file just call `Convert` method like shown below:
+To convert CGM to PDF file in C# just call `Convert` method like shown below:

 ```csharp
 // Load the source CGM file